Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_FETCH.md

 ⭐ If we use Context - to have global scope to some useStates -> all variables that we want to use from Context in other components, must be --> "use client"

-✨ In most cases structure of Next.js should be
+✨ In most cases in Next.js you should:

 - fetch data on the server, then ➜ pass the result to a client component
-- page.tsx (server side component) <-- fetch the data and then pass it to another component -> to use Hooks or client interactions - onClick, etc.
+- page.tsx (server side component) <-- fetch the data and then pass it to another component(client component) -> to use Hooks or client interactions - onClick, etc.

-🔥 bBecause server fetching is:
+🔥 Because server fetching is:

 - faster (runs on the server, no waterfall)
 - secure (no exposing secrets)